Can I use an Eagle chain on a SRAM road 12 speed cassette?

 Can I use an Eagle chain on an 11 speed chainring?

 Yes.
 If you don’t have a chainring yet then you should really choose a 12 speed model, but Eagle* chains will generally run fine on 1×11 chainrings.
 The teeth on these chainrings are around 0.1 mm wider when they’re new.
 This is enough to reduce the mud clearance but not enough to prevent the chain engaging properly.
-Additionally, if your 11 speed chainring is already worn it’s highly likely that it already has the same geometry as a 12 speed model.
+Additionally, if your 11 speed chainring is already worn it’s highly likely that it already has a tooth width similar to a 12 speed model.

 Can I use a Force 1, Rival 1 or Apex 1 long cage rear derailleur with a 10-44t xplr cassette?